 |

-Just 10km from Albany the Southern Ocean has sculpted massive granite outcrops into features such as Natural Bridge, The Blowholes and The Gap.
+Just 10km from Albany, the Southern Ocean has sculpted massive granite outcrops into features such as Natural Bridge, The Blowholes and The Gap.
 Throughout the park there are boardwalks and walk trails with view points and lookouts offering stunning vistas over the coast and great photo opportunities.
 The Bibbulmun Track passes through parts of this park. |

 |